mortalsim/mortalsim/README.md

 Mortalsim is centered around discrete `Event`s.
-At the top level, the progression of events provides the target simulation output, whether thats concious level, heart rate, or any other vital sign.
+At the top level, the progression of events provides the target simulation output, whether that's concious level, heart rate, or any other vital sign.

 Key physiological events are provided by the core